microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

     [Microsoft.Coyote.SystematicTesting.Test]
     public static void Execute(IActorRuntime runtime)
     {
-        runtime.RegisterMonitor(typeof(LivenessMonitor));
+        runtime.RegisterMonitor<LivenessMonitor>();
         ActorId driver = runtime.CreateActor(typeof(FailoverDriver), new FailoverDriver.ConfigEvent(RunForever));
     }
 }
 ```

 You already know from the Hello World tutorials how the two main entry points are used in a Coyote
 program.

-What is new here is that the `Execute()` method registers a `LivenessMonitor` used by Coyote to find
+What is new here is that the `Execute()` method registers a `LivenessMonitor` used by
-liveness bugs.

-The rest of the execution is controlled by the `FailoverDriver`
+Coyote to find liveness bugs.
+The rest of the execution is controlled by the `FailoverDriver`.

 ### The FailoverDriver

 The `FailoverDriver` state machine has two states:

- - `Init`.
-This is the initial state of the machine where it creates everything, including the
+ - `Init`: This is the initial state of the machine where it creates everything, including the
    `MockStorage`, `Navigator` and `Robot` machines.

-  - `Active`.
-When the robot is ready, a timer is started to begin the failover process by going to
+  - `Active`: When the robot is ready, a timer is started to begin the failover process by going to
     the next state.

-  - `TerminatingNavigator`.
-This state performs the failover of the `Navigator`.
+  - `TerminatingNavigator`: This state performs the failover of the `Navigator`.
 It does this by
     sending a special termination event to the `Navigator`, and once that is confirmed, it goes back
     to the `Active` state where a new `Navigator` will be created.
 This happens once during a coyote
     test run, and it happens forever when running in production mode.